sqonk/phext-detach/README.md

 public function capacity(int $totalDeposits) : BufferedChannel
 ```

-Set an arbitrary limit on the number of times data will be read from the channel.
-Once the limit has been reached all subsequent reads will return `NULL`.
+Set an arbitrary limit on the number of times data will be written to the channel.
+Once the limit has been reached the channel will be closed.

-Every time this method is called it will reset the internal *read* count to 0.
+Every time this method is called it will reset the internal write count to 0.